pj-mathematician/Scheduler/README.md

 Scheduler made in kivy language using kivyMD library

-Note: make a localsql.py file including the connection object as mycon
+Note: 1) make a localsql.py file including the connection object as mycon

+      2) The user at the time has to make a new line for adding details of the user to his local server as we haven't followed the same order of attributes in the table.